 Ubuntu Linux offers a more seamless software installation process.
 Most commonly used software and operating system features are included and updated automatically.

 Ubuntu is a better choice for less experienced users, whereas working on CentOS requires some technical skills and is typically for more advanced users.
-Still, CentOS does include certain tools to simplify working on the platform, such as the cPanel control.
+Still, CentOS does include specific tools to simplify working on the platform, such as the cPanel control.

 With CentOS built around the Red Hat architecture, many old-school Linux users find it more familiar and comfortable.